 Remember, any course that you complete or experience you gain is an investment in your personal human capital.
-It will be an improvement in your knowledge and expertise and will continue to pay off as you progress your HSE career.

-Before you know it, you will be offered your first Health and Safety Officer role and will be on the route to bigger and better things.

-No. 10 - Remember, any course that you complete or experience you gain is an investment in your personal human capital.
 It will be an improvement in your knowledge and expertise.
 You will continue to reap the dividends as you progress your HSE career.

 Before you know it, you will be offered your first Health and Safety Officer role and will be on the route to bigger and better things.